 There are countless unexpected and random displays of art throughout the city, but you can definitely find some murals on Brunswick Street, Melbourne Street, McLachlan Street, and Elizabeth Street.

-22. Take a day trip to a nearby tropical island
+22. Take a day trip to Moreton Island or a nearby national park

-For a quick escape from the city, take a day trip to one of the gorgeous islands off the coast of Brisbane.
+For a quick escape from the city, take a day trip to one of the gorgeous islands off the coast of the Brisbane region.

 Another option is a day trip to Stradbroke Island, which includes swimming and sunbathing on picturesque white-sand beaches, hiking and spotting wildlife, and learning about the island’s aboriginal culture.